-Within the NSROC Region, the workforce has a similar proportion of Managers and Professionals compared to New South Wales.
+In the NSROC Region, 33.9% of workers were Professionals, compared to 23.6% in New South Wales.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

-- The economic base and employment opportunities available in NSROC Region;
+- The economic base and employment opportunities available in the NSROC Region;

 - The age of the workforce;

 - The skill and qualification level required to enter an industry; and

 - The working and social aspirations of the population.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Occupations (Click rows to view sub-categories)||Number||%||New South Wales||Number||%||New South Wales||2011 - 2016|

 |Machinery Operators And Drivers||6,765||2.1||6.1||6,661||2.3||6.4||+104|